RKB-vision/visions-web/README.md

 # Visions Web - AI Projects Blog

-A professional blog platform for showcasing AI projects and tools, inspired by Apple's design aesthetic.
+A professional blog platform for showcasing AI projects and tools, featuring an Apple-inspired design aesthetic.

+> 🚀 **Ready to deploy to Vercel or Netlify!** See [DEPLOYMENT.md](./DEPLOYMENT.md) for instructions.

 ## Features